65+ Beautiful Japanese Words & English Meanings

 • Otsukaresama desu

-This is another Japanese set phrase.
+This is another Japanese set phrase… and carries some deep meanings.

 Like the 2 words above, this one also is a native Japanese saying and cannot be translated with one or two words alone.
 Otsukare is often used at the end of the day to others, like coworkers, team players or students where both of you literally worked hard.